United States women's national under-20 soccer team: 2016–present

 In 2016, the team participated in the 2016 FIFA U-20 Women's World Cup, and made it to the semifinals, where they lost to North Korea again in extra time.
 They then lost to Japan in the third-place match.

 In February 2017, US Soccer reassigned Michelle French to be a full-time assistant coach for the senior women's national team, with Jitka Klimková replacing her as head coach in April 2017.
+Jitka Klimkova replaced Michelle French as the new coach of the under-20 team.

 The team finished runners-up in the 2018 CONCACAF Women's U-20 Championship.
 In the 2018 FIFA U-20 Women's World Cup, the team failed to progress from the group stage for the first time in history.
+Mark Carr took over the team from Jitka Klimkova in 2019 and prepared them for the upcoming competition year.

+In January 2020, Laura Harvey was named the head coach and lead the team to a 4–1 victory over Mexico in the 2020 CONCACAF Women's U-20 Championship Championship game and qualifying the team for the 2020 FIFA U-20 Women's World Cup.
+In November 2020, FIFA announced that the 2020 FIFA U-20 Women's World Cup would be cancelled due to COVID-19.

+After an extended period off due to COVID restrictions, Tracey Kevins was named the head coach of the women's U-20 team.
+The U-20 team returned to international soccer with a roar winning the 2022 CONCACAF Women's U-20 Championship and qualifying for the FIFA U-20 Women's World Cup.
+Performance in the FIFA U-20 Women's World Cup was similar to what the team had experienced in 2018, with the team unable to get out of the group stage.